 Departing Djúpalónssandur beach we travel past impressive landscapes, towards the northern side of Snæfellsnes peninsula.
-Our first stop there is the small town of Ólafsvík, where we will take a bathroom break and maybe get some refreshments.
+Enjoy the amazing view of the volcanic crater Saxhóll.
+Our first stop on the north side is the small town of Ólafsvík, where we will take a bathroom break and maybe get some refreshments.
 After that, we stop at Grundarfjörður fishing village is the next stop.
 Surrounded by particularly beautiful mountains.
 The area is home to one of the peninsula‘s most photographed iconic landmarks Kirkjufell.
 This symmetrical mountain towers 463 m (1519 ft) up from the shoreline, “church mount” is its name translated to English and you can see why.

 Out of Grundarfjörður, the route lies across a lava field named Berserkjahraun.
 According to Viking legends, this is the place where two Swedish "berserkers“ forged Iceland‘s first road, which went over to the south side of the peninsula through a highland pass.

-Heading back to Reykjavik, we have time to take in the Natural Heritage Site of Gerðuberg, home to a beautiful belt of basalt columns in impossibly geometric shapes.
+Heading back to Reykjavik, we have a chance to take in the view of the Natural Heritage Site of Gerðuberg, home to a beautiful belt of basalt columns in impossibly geometric shapes.

 On our way home we stop once again at Borgarnes for a quick break, before heading back to Reykjavik.